Q: What is the race website address where I can find more information and more up to date announcements?

 Q: When do entries open?

-A: Entries opened in September 2015 and will remain open until all places are taken or the closing date of 17th February 2016 is reached.
+A: Entries opened in September and will remain open until all places are taken or the closing date in mid-February 2016 is reached.

 Q: How do I enter?